Champ2979/Discord-Bot--The-Blue-Bird/README.md

 <p>In order to complete the work efficiently and in the given time frame, we divided the workload
 equally.
 One member was supposed to read the research papers and was provided with documentation work.
-Second member was created the server, made various channels, added the bot Other two members worked on the coding part.</p>
+Second member was created the server, made various channels, added the bot Other two members worked on the coding part.
+I was in coding part and server setup</p>